portainer/portainer-docs/start/upgrade/swarm.md

 {% endhint %}

 {% hint style="warning" %}
-Starting from Portainer CE 2.9 and BE 2.10, HTTPS is enabled by default on port `9443`.
+Starting from Portainer BE 2.10, HTTPS is enabled by default on port `9443`.
 These instructions will configure Portainer to use 9443 for HTTPS and 9000 for HTTP.
 You can choose to [completely disable HTTP](../../admin/settings/#force-https-only) after the update.

 Before you make Portainer HTTPS only, make sure you have all your Agents and Edge Agents already communicating with Portainer using HTTPS.
 {% endhint %}